Decisions

 Every decision connects.

 Internal engine extracts relationships and assigns confidence weights to every edge.
-The graph returns not just what depends on a decision, but how strongly — scored with meaning-level similarity, co-occurrence frequency, and explicit references.
+The graph returns not just what depends on a decision, but how strongly.

 Change a decision — the agent sees ranked downstream impact before a single line of code moves.